CT Scan of lung in COVID - pulmonary rehab exercises

 CLINICAL BENEFITS

-Special techniques of breathing exercises are used:
+Special techniques of breathing exercises

 • to normalize the ratio of inhalation and exhalation,